Speed, Joy, and Discomfort: The Science of Faster Running and How a Smart Pacing App Can Guide You

 2. Story development

-That day I realised two things:
+That day two things clicked:

-3. Concept exploration – the science of “faster hurts”
+3. Concept exploration: the science of “faster hurts”

-4. Practical application – self‑coaching with smart pacing
+4. Practical application: self-coaching with smart pacing

 a) Define your personal pace zones